devops329/devops/instruction/grafanaOnCall/grafanaOnCall.md

 Press the `Acknowledge` button.

-In your browser, use the Grafana Cloud main navigation menu for `Alerts & IRM > OnCall > Alert groups` to view the information for the generated alert.
+In your browser, use the Grafana Cloud main navigation menu for `Alerts & IRM > IRM > Alert groups` to view the information for the generated alert.
 Click on the alert title to see the detail.
 This should display the timeline of the alert with the final entry being your acknowledgement of the alert.

 ![Alert details](alertDetails.png)